 Listen to the wonderful Leonard Cohen sing the song that Scott mentioned.

-Readers shared with us their stories of taking a solo trip in the wake of the death of a spouse or other family member.
+Readers shared with us their stories of traveling alone after the death of a spouse or other family member.
 Some spoke of honoring the wishes of the deceased or fulfilling a travel dream that they had shared.
 Others spoke of learning that there are no guarantees in life, and that we should travel while we can.
 Some found that solo travel following a death helped them gain perspective.

 Linda shared, “After my father passed away I took a tour of a few European countries.
 My family thought it was selfish, but it was the best decision.
 I had time to think and grieve my own way.
 I smiled (and cried) in places I visited that I know Dad would have loved.
 My Dad always wanted to travel but he never did, and I know he would have been excited for me.”